ThatsNotMySourceCode/Random/README.md

 ## Smart Contract API

 - `RevealAndCommit`: For miners to commit/reveal entropy.
 Requires deposit.
-- `BuyEntropy`: For anyone to purchase random bytes with on-chain proof of deposit level.
+- `BuyEntropy`: For anyone to purchase random bytes.
 Requires on-chain price (use `QueryPrice` before sending).
+    - Random bytes are only provided if the contract can prove - using immutable, on-chain miner deposit records - that at least one sufficient deposit was revealed recently.
 - `QueryPrice`: Public function returning the exact fee for any BuyEntropy request.
 - `GetContractInfo`, `GetUserCommitments`: Read-only status/info functions for UIs/wallets/bots.